Skip to content

 Bonus: Storage Solutions

 While not technically an embellishment tool, proper storage is crucial for protecting your investment.
-The American Society of Professional Organizers recommends vertical storage systems for craft supplies to maximize visibility and accessibility.
+Vertical storage systems for craft supplies maximise visibility and accessibility, while clear stackable containers keep frequently used items organised.

 Consider magnetic boards for metal tools, pegboards for frequently used items, and clear stackable containers for everything else.